ST AUGUSTINE, FLORIDA

 But to enjoy a good stroll, you need a good cat.
 This is where Sooty comes in.
 We have just educated our favoriteSiamese, Sooty, to be a dog-cat and he has taken to it like a duck to water, so to speak.

-We had had only a distant hope of finding somewhere in Florida with history, Victorian houses and soil that will support shrubs like camellias and acers.
+We had had only a distant hope of finding somewhere in Florida with history, houses more than 100 years old and soil that will support shrubs like camellias and acers.
 Nearly all of the State is like a seabed (which, of course, it was).

 And we found it all here.
 In beautiful St Augustine.